Notre-Solutions/Inship-Website/src/content/products/APC.md

 style: color-1
 id: 1
 description: >-
-  APC is a bolt on solution the retrieves invoices form emails or DND, automatically reads and pushes the invoice and data in a editable draft form to your system.
+  APC is a bolt on AP solution, that retrieves invoices from emails or DND, automatically reads them and then pushes the invoice plus extracted data in an editable draft form to your system.
+This normally requires little or no UX or UI changes.
 productpage:
   features:
     - title: Easy to use